enthdegree/cicada/ISSUES.md

-# Application challenges
+# Concept-level challenges

+Using this apparatus is very high-friction.
+In some aspects inextricably so, aside from it being a prototype.
+It is currently, among other things, annoying-sounding, unreliable, vulnerable to attacks, extremely limited in applicability (we can attest clear, machine-readable English speech in a quiet room), and it demands users know about asymmetric key cryptography.

+- The imprinter must somehow publish their identity using the 11 characters of plaintext in the frame header
 - The application is conceptually confusing.
 In an age where people want to fool you with AI, what the average person really wants is ability to detect deepfakes.
 It is maybe less interesting that good-faith people can physically attest something isn't deepfaked.
 - What if the data that gets signed does not provide good evidence of the speech?
 The data that currently gets signed, a normalized audio transcript, is essentially a [perceptual hash](https://en.wikipedia.org/wiki/Perceptual_hashing) Machine transcription will always be unreliable.
-Perceptual hashes are bad and that there will be problems with them forever (for example [here](https://rentafounder.com/the-problem-with-perceptual-hashes/)).
-It would be slightly better, (but would demand ~4x the data) to fill our data frames with [codec2's 450 bps signed streaming audio](https://www.rowetel.com/wordpress/?p=6212).
+Perceptual hashes are bad and that there will be problems with them [forever.](https://rentafounder.com/the-problem-with-perceptual-hashes/) It may be slightly better, but would demand 4x the data rate, to transmit signed digital streaming audio, like [codec2's 450 bits-per-second voice encoder](https://www.rowetel.com/wordpress/?p=6212).
-- There are all kinds of possible attacks: an attacker might jam the signals, or something else nasty, like collect a large dictionary of trusted signatures and transmit a collage of them.
+- There are trivial attacks: an attacker or person of lesser trust might jam the channel.
+Or something else nasty, like collect a large dictionary of trusted signatures and transmit a collage of them.
 What if the speaker talks too fast and words get dropped, or the speaker intentionally confounds systematic transcription?
 - Robustness is always a challenge.
 Successful payload recovery is really sensitive to how things are being recorded and the environment (channel nastiness, impulse noise).

 # Logic issues